mmu-webdesign/IWD-web-term2/rwd-week-2.md

 - Create space with `<p>`, don't have big blocks of text (a single paragraph).
 - Use lists and tables if appropriate.

+> **No CSS** - at this point do not apply any CSS.
+With your browser at mobile size, view your content as you apply the html.
+Your browser will apply its default styles.
+The page should display reasonably well with these styles.
+You will apply you own styling later.

 ### Metadata